 Students are highly encouraged to use this service that will send timely text messages to your cell phone in the case of an urgent campus-wide emergency.
 This will allow UIC officials to quickly contact you.
-Register your phone at account.
+Register your phone at accc.uic.edu.